freenas/freenas-docs/userguide/virtualmachines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The system BIOS **must** have virtualization support enabled for a
-|dockerhost| to run properly after installation.
-On Intel systems this
+|dockerhost| to work properly.
+On Intel systems this is typically an
-is typically an option called *VT-x*.
-AMD systems generally have an
+option called *VT-x*.
+AMD systems generally have an *SVM* option.
-*SVM* option.

 20 GiB of storage space is required for the |dockerhost|.